Use this SleepFoundation.org link for the most current discount on Smile Brilliant products

 Three package options are available, containing one, two, or four custom-fitted night guards with travel cases.
 The company recommends you select a package based on your level of grinding, with heavier teeth grinders needing additional mouthguards so that they can replace the one they use more often.

-The Smile Brilliant Night Guard comes with a 45-day trial, and customers can receive a full refund of the purchase price minus shipping fees if they’re not satisfied.
+The Smile Brilliant Night Guard comes with a 45-day trial.
+Customers receive a full refund of the purchase price minus shipping fees if they’re not satisfied.

+You can pay for the Hybrid Night Guard with your HSA or FSA card at checkout.
 The company offers a 110% money-back guarantee.
 If you aren’t satisfied during the first 60 days, you can return your mouthguard for a full refund of the purchase price plus an extra 10%.
 Adjustments are also free during the first 60 days.
-The Hard Night Guard, the Hybrid Night Guard, and the Soft Night Guard are protected by a 1-year warranty, while the Ultra Thin Guard is backed by a 6-month warranty.
+The mouthguard is protected by a 1-year warranty against structural defects.

 The Chomper Labs Night Guard is custom made to fit the user’s teeth, and four unique selections are available.
 This allows for greater personalization to better fit the individual’s needs.